iurii-chernigin/audio-streaming-data-platform/README.md

 Custom Java consumers are used to consume and send events from Kafka topics to Data Warehouse tables.

-Link to Java application implementation: https://github.com/iurii-chernigin/audio-streaming-java-consumer
+Link to Java application implementation: https://github.com/iurii-chernigin/audio-streaming-java-consumer/tree/main#readme

-A Java client example to ingest data to BigQuery: https://cloud.google.com/bigquery/docs/write-api#java_client

 ### Usefull links